-The following information provides highlights of the Department's financial position and results of operations in FY 2018.
+The following information provides highlights of the Department's financial position and results of operations in FY 2019.
 The complete set of financial statements, related notes, and the opinion of the Department's auditors are attached to this document.

-Assets: The Department's Consolidated Balance Sheet as of September 30, 2018, shows \$187M in total assets, no increase from the previous year's total assets of \$187M.
-Although the Department's Fund Balance with the U.S. Treasury was \$7M more than in FY 2017, Accounts Receivable, Advances to Others and General Property, Plant and Equipment were \$6.4M less than in FY 2017.
+Assets: The Department's Consolidated Balance Sheet as of September 30, 2019, shows \$201M in total assets, an increase of \$14M over the previous year's total assets of \$187M.
+Although the Department's Fund Balance with the U.S. Treasury was \$18M more than in FY 2018, primarily related to the increase in Appropriations from FY 2018 to FY 2019, General Property, Plant and Equipment was approximately \$4.4M less than in FY 2018.

-Liabilities: Total Department liabilities were \$107M as of September 30, 2018, an increase of \$1M (1 percent) over the previous year's total liabilities of \$106M.
+Liabilities: Total Department liabilities were \$111M as of September 30, 2019, an increase of \$4M (4 percent) over the previous year's total liabilities of \$107M.
+Contingent Liabilities of \$2M for FY 2019 that did not exist in FY 2018 is the substantial reason for the increase.

-Net Position: The Department's total net position as of September 30, 2018 was \$80M, the same as the prior year.
+Net Position: The Department's total net position as of September 30, 2019 was \$90M, an increase of \$10.8M over the previous year's net position of \$79.6M, primarily related to the aforementioned increase in appropriations.

-Budgetary Resources: The Department's FY 2018 Combined Statement of Budgetary Resources shows \$459M in total budgetary resources, an increase of \$29M (7 percent) from the previous year's total budgetary resources of \$430M.
+Budgetary Resources: The Department's FY 2019 Combined Statement of Budgetary Resources shows \$502M in total budgetary resources, an increase of \$43M (9 percent) from the previous year's total budgetary resources of \$459M.

-Net Outlays: The Department's FY 2018 Combined Statement of Budgetary Resources shows \$419M in net outlays, an increase of \$35M (9 percent) over the previous year's total net outlays of \$384M.
+Net Outlays: The Department's FY 2019 Combined Statement of Budgetary Resources shows \$436M in net outlays, an increase of \$17M (4 percent) over the previous year's total net outlays of \$419M.

 Net Cost of Operations: The Consolidated Statement of Net Cost presents the Department's gross and net cost by strategic goal.
-The net cost of the Department operations totaled \$482M for the year ended September 30, 2018, an increase of \$37M (8 percent) over the previous year's net cost of operations of \$445M.
+The net cost of the Department operations totaled \$496M for the year ended September 30, 2019, an increase of \$14M (3 percent) over the previous year's net cost of operations of \$482M.

 Our budget consists of annual appropriations that fund the salaries and benefits for our staff, and general expenses such as motor vehicles, communications and other equipment, security equipment, uniforms, weapons, supplies, materials, training, medical services, forensic services, professional services, the Employee Assistance Program, the employee recognition program, postage, communication services, travel, and relocation of instructor and liaison personnel for the Federal Law Enforcement Training Center.
-Our annual appropriation for FY 2018 was \$427M.
+Our annual appropriation for FY 2019 was \$456M.

-In FY 2018, our total assets were \$187M, consisting mostly of the Fund Balance with Treasury, followed by our property, plant and equipment.
-Total liabilities of \$107M were comprised primarily of Worker's Compensation (FECA) liability, accrued employees' salaries and benefits, annual and compensatory leave, and accounts payable to the public.
+In FY 2019, our total assets were \$201M, consisting mostly of Fund Balance with Treasury followed by our property, plant and equipment.
+Total liabilities of \$111M were comprised primarily of Worker's Compensation (FECA) liability, accrued employees' salaries and benefits, annual and compensatory leave, and accounts payable to the public.

-The net cost of operating the USCP during FY 2018 and FY 2017 was approximately \$482M and \$445M, respectively.
-Overall, our net cost of operations increased by \$37M, due primarily to increased payroll and benefits.
+The net cost of operating the USCP during FY 2019 and FY 2018 was approximately \$496M and \$482M, respectively.
+Overall, our net cost of operations increased by \$14M, due primarily to increased payroll and benefits.
 We report net cost of operations according to our four mission stances, consistent with our strategic plan.
-Table 1 shows how our FY 2018 and FY 2017 costs break down by each mission stance.
+Table 1 shows how our FY 2019 and FY 2018 costs break down by each mission stance.